-Mary Jane Kornacki, MS, interviews Navina Evans, MBBS, DCH, MRCPsych, Chief Executive for the East London NHS Foundation Trust, during the 2017 IHI National Forum.
+Mary Jane Kornacki, MS, interviews Navina Evans, MBBS, DCH, MRCPsych, Chief Executive for the East London NHS Foundation Trust, recorded live during the 2017 IHI National Forum.

 Mary Jane Kornacki: We’re at the IHI National Forum on Quality Improvement in Health Care, and I’m with Navina Evans, who is the Chief Executive of the East London NHS Foundation Trust, a mental health hospital in East London that has been providing a lot of wraparound services in the community to support health in general.